 - Figure 8s on a yoga ball

 - Lunges and squats

 - Seeing a reflexologist

 The thing is, there is SO much more where this comes from, and so much more to learn about these particular methods.
-MLN Mini: Induction 101 has detailed information on over 20 different methods.
+Birth It Up: The Natural Series and Birth It Up: The Epidural Series has detailed information on over 20 different methods.